Anatomy of a Commercial Real Estate Appraisal: A Top 10 Q&A Guide

 One important aspect that is often minimized or passed over is the date selection; make sure the appraisal is dated according to your needs.
 Property can be appraised as of the actual date of the inspection, as of a past date (referred to as a retrospective appraisal), or as of a future date (referred to as a prospective appraisal).
 Talk to your real estate appraiser to decide which date makes the most sense in your case.

-In addition to the date of the appraisal, it is critical that you perform your own review of the appraisal; double-check the information to ensure that your appraiser considered every important factor.
+In addition to the date of the appraisal, it is critical that you perform your own review of the appraisal; double-check the real estate appraisal information to ensure that your appraiser considered every important factor.
 For instance, did they properly account for all the rooms in the property and its unique features?
 Did they cover all upgrades you made to the property?
 Don’t be afraid to confirm any part of your commercial real estate appraisal.
 Speak up to make sure the bottom line is precise.

-On the flip side, you should never misrepresent facts; appraisers are expert inspectors and researchers, who work tirelessly to discover the true value of your property.
+On the flip side, you should never misrepresent facts; commercial appraisers are expert inspectors and researchers, who work tirelessly to discover the true value of your property.
 Additionally, you shouldn’t withhold anything if your appraiser asks for information.
 This might include drawings or blueprints of the property, a tax bill for the property, or income statements.
-It is in your best interest to provide all the materials you can; doing so will enable your real estate appraiser to do the best and most accurate job possible.
+It is in your best interest to provide all the materials you can; doing so will enable your commercial real estate appraiser to do the best and most accurate job possible.

 Always remember that commercial property appraisals are estimates of value based on limited information (e.g., a property appraiser will not verify the boundaries of a property; this will need to be done by a surveyor).
-Of this limited information, some is based on secondhand data.
+Of this limited information, some are based on secondhand data.
 For instance, the property appraisers do not perform a walk-through of comparable properties; instead, they base their comparisons on recorded sale prices and the descriptions of the properties.
 Therefore, any unrecorded details that may affect your property value will not be considered.
 Also, recorded prices of comparable properties in similar regions may differ based on the owners’ negotiation skills in buying and selling property.
-Something to keep in mind is that when analyzing comparable properties, only the market value of the differences are considered, not their actual cost.
+Something to keep in mind is that when analyzing comparable properties, only the market value of the differences is considered, not their actual cost.
 So a proper real estate appraisal will also depend on accurately assessing the market value of the differences between the appraised property and similar properties.